 International Student Admission

-The University of Houston-Victoria is authorized by the U.S. Department of Homeland Security to enroll international students who enter the United States with an F-1 student visa.
-The following information pertains to admission for the F-1 visa holder.
-The Office of Admissions is required by law to enter student information and update the student information each semester/term in the Student and Exchange Visitor Information System (SEVIS) regarding student enrollment and related personal information.
-The Office of Admissions will issue an I-20 to students who are fully approved to a program of study at UHV after the following steps for admission to the university are completed by the student.
+The University of Houston-Victoria is authorized by the U.S. Department of Homeland Security to enroll international students who enter the United States with an F-1 and J-1 student visa.
+The following information pertains to admission for the F-1 and J-1 visa holder.
+The International Programs Office (IPO) is required by law to enter student information and update the student information each semester/term in the Student and Exchange Visitor Information System (SEVIS) regarding student enrollment and related personal information.
+The International Programs Office will issue an I-20/DS2019 to students who are fully approved to a program of study at UHV after the following steps for admission to the university are completed by the student.

 International students must submit applications for admission and all supporting admission documentation, regardless of your degree objective, by the following dates to ensure time for processing:

-Fall – June 1 Spring – October 1 Summer – March 1
+Fall – July 1 Spring – November 1 Summer – March 1 Spring

 Some programs of study, both undergraduate and graduate, may have priority deadlines.
 All other priority deadlines must be met in addition to the international student admission deadline.